 Pins and needles in thumb or index and middle fingers

-Pain particularly at night
+More painful at night

-Weakness or cramps
+Hand weakness or cramps

 We usually require an x-ray to have been performed prior to treatment.
 This is to check that there are no other bony or soft tissue problems that may be causing the pain.